Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 I prefer using the oven over a bread machine for baking because:

-1. Bread machines don’t reach high enough temperatures for a thin, blistered, crispy crust.
+1. Bread machines don’t reach high enough temperatures or contain enough steam for a thin, blistered, crispy crust or a good oven rise.

 2. The shape of the bread is limited to the pan, preventing bakery-style boules or batards.

-3. The oven allows for artistic scoring, creating satisfying sourdough loaves with ‘ears’ and large expansion cracks.
+3. A conventional oven allows for artistic scoring, creating satisfying sourdough loaves with ‘ears’ and large expansion cracks.

 1. Produces a 1¾-pound sourdough loaf